Videos

 Better People Analytics

-University of California, Santa Barbara professor Paul Leonardi is a top expert on leading successful digital transformations by developing a “digital mindset.”
-Co-author of “The Digital Mindset: What It Really Takes to Thrive in the Age of Data, Algorithms, and AI” (2022), he’s a trusted advisor to senior leaders looking to maximize knowledge, teamwork and efficiency among their workforce during digital transformation initiatives.
+University of California, Santa Barbara professor Paul Leonardi is a top expert on leading successful digital transitions by developing a “digital mindset.”
+Co-author of “The Digital Mindset: What It Really Takes to Thrive in the Age of Data, Algorithms, and AI” (2022), he’s a trusted advisor to senior leaders looking to maximize knowledge, teamwork and efficiency among their workforce during the process of implementing powerful new technologies like artificial intelligence.
 Leonardi is available to discuss any or all of the following topics during one-on-one or small group advisory meetings.
 Each program can be customized to meet the needs and goals of your organization with the added option of meeting virtually or in person.

 Praise for “The Digital Mindset”